Consensys/doc.gnark/docs/Tutorials/eddsa.md

     $R$ is a point $(x,y)$ on the twisted Edwards curve, and $S$ is a scalar.
     The scalar $S$ is used to perform a scalar multiplication on the twisted Edwards curve.

-    **Problem**: remember that the variables in a circuit lives in $\mathbb{F}_r$.
-    So do the points on the twisted Edwards curve.
+    **Problem**: Remember that the variables in a circuit, and the points on the twisted Edwards curve live in $\mathbb{F}_r$.
 However the scalar $S$ does not belong to this field.
-    It is reduced modulo $q$, the number of points of the twisted Edwards curve, can be greater than $r$.
+    It is reduced modulo $q$, the number of points of the twisted Edwards curve, can be greater than
-    So when $S$ is passed as a witness to the circuit, $S$ is implicitly reduced to modulo $r$.
+    $r$.
+When $S$ is passed as a witness to the circuit, $S$ is implicitly reduced to modulo $r$.
     If $S < r$, there is no problem.
 However, if $S>r$, $S$ is reduced to $S'=S[r]$ and
     $S'[q]\neq S[q]$, it leads to a bug.